isabonfim615/isabonfim615/README.md

 - 🤔 I’m looking for help with future exams.
 - 📫 How to reach me: isabella.delfino@escola.pr.gov.br
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have no curiosities.
 -->